jonasbn/perl-test-timer/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project, please see the [contribution guidelines](https://github.com/jonasbn/perl-test-timer/blob/master/CONTRIBUTING.md).
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation